 Please email your results no more than 24 hours before your next appointment.
-This ensures that your email is easy to locate when we connect on skype.
+This ensures that your email is easy to locate when we connect online.

 Some patients have had their initial contact with me via Facebook and this is fine, however I do ask that once you have my email address, please use this or the website contact form to get in touch with me rather than facebook/messenger.
 The reason for this is simply that facebook messages cannot be ‘flagged’ for me to respond to later, and therefore can easily get overlooked if I am not able to respond on the spot.

-I am now working Tuesday, Wednesday and Friday from 18th July 2017 onwards, with occasional exceptions.
+I am now working Tuesday and Friday, with occasional exceptions.